Chapter 7: Prior Generations

 Abraham Cline (Kline, Clyne)

 Abraham Cline (1803 – 1866).
-Abraham was born in Virginia with many Klein relatives around Frederick.
+Abraham was born in Virginia, growing up with the many Klein relatives around Frederick.
 Abraham’s first marriage to Mercy McKee (1803 – 1855) produced nine children.
-Perhaps the Virginia land had become expensive so they decided to move westward.
+Perhaps the fertile land of Virginia was taken.
+They moved westward in 1832.
 Their first three children, James Madison b 1828, Elizabeth Ann b 1830, and Jemima b 1832, were born in Virginia.
 Sarah Jane b 1833, was born in Ohio.
 Amanda b 1836, Mahon Lovett b 1837, Louisa b 1840, Eli Barton b 1842, Mellisa Anne b 1844, and Lydia b 1848 were born in Indiana.
-The family moved to Indiana in 1836.
 This was a time of busy migration into Indiana as the National Road had just been opened to Indianapolis.
 Abraham’s brother Michael preceded him in the move to Delaware Co, Indiana.
 Delaware County had been occupied by the Delaware Indians until ceded to the US in 1820.
 During Abraham’s lifetime, the census records spell his name Kline, Clyne, and Cline.

 We visited the cemetery in DeSoto Indiana.
 The tombstone for Mercy is intact and readable while the tombstone for Abraham is broken.